-\begin{itemize} \item \textbf{Phase 1: Backbone Freezing} — 10 epochs with frozen pretrained weights; only classifier head trained.
-Learning rate: 1e-4 with cosine scheduling. \item \textbf{Phase 2: Fine-Tuning} — 20 epochs with full network unfrozen; learning rate: 5e-5 with warm restarts.
+\begin{itemize} \item \textbf{Phase 1: Backbone Freezing}, 10 epochs with frozen pretrained weights; only classifier head trained.
+Learning rate: 1e-4 with cosine scheduling. \item \textbf{Phase 2: Fine-Tuning}, 20 epochs with full network unfrozen; learning rate: 5e-5 with warm restarts.
 Mixed precision (fp16) training was used for efficiency.
 Early stopping was applied with patience=5 based on validation loss. \end{itemize}

-All models used standardized configurations: input resolution (224×224 or 384×384), batch size 32, AdamW optimizer ~\citep{loshchilov_decoupled_2017}, and categorical crossentropy loss with label smoothing (0.1)~\citep{szegedy_rethinking_2016}.
+All models used standardized configurations: input resolution (224$\times$224 or 384$\times$384), pixel intensity normalization to $[0, 1]$, standardization using ImageNet mean and standard deviation, batch size 32, AdamW optimizer~\cite{loshchilov_decoupled_2017}, and categorical crossentropy loss with label smoothing (0.1)~\cite{szegedy_rethinking_2016}.
 Training was conducted on NVIDIA GPUs with fixed seeds and deterministic operations for reproducibility.